• Skip to content

 Your baby when you’re 10 weeks pregnant

-• It’s about 3.5 cm long from head to bottom, and weighs about 8 gm.
+• It’s about 3.5 cm long from head to bottom and weighs about 8 g.

 • All the organs are formed, but few are actually working yet.

-• It’s developing elbows, knees, wrists and ankles.
+• Your baby’s developing elbows, knees, wrists and ankles.
 The bones are all very soft.
 The webbing between the fingers and toes has gone.
-Your baby can almost touch its own face.
+Your baby can almost touch their own face.

 • The internal sex organs are finished, but you can’t see the external parts yet.